shreywadmalwar/shreywadmalwar/README.md

 Codes = ['Python', 'Django', 'Bootstrap', 'MYSQL', 'REST API', 'R Programming']

-- 🌱 I’m currently learning computer engineering.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me :- sdwadmalwar@gmail.com

 <!---
 shreywadmalwar/shreywadmalwar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.